fangzefunny/ecpg/README.md

 Required (must be downloaded and unzipped before being able to run the code):
 * `data`: contains the experiment data collected online.

-Optional (highly recommand to downlaod to save your time):
+Optional (highly recommand to downlaod if you plan to run the scripts on your local computer, all scripts require parallel computing):
 * `simulations`: the model simulations output.
 * `fits`: the model fitting results.
 * `analyses`: the analyses results.